WOJCIECH_GAJDA VIA GETTY IMAGES

 Research shows mountains may even help you live longer.

 Yes, living on or among mountains could actually have an impact on life span.
 We certainly have anecdotal evidence, such as 132-year-old Hafeezullah and his fellow centenarians who live in a remote part of the Lower Himalayan Range’s Kashmir.
 Data also points to an association between longevity and mountain living: Of the top 10 U.S. counties for longevity, seven were high-altitude ones in Colorado, according to The Chicago Tribune.
+If you are wanting to travel to some of the world’s biggest and best mountains, then take a look at this article for some advice on which ones to visit.
+You never know, you may fall in love with them and decide that the mountain-high life is the one for you.

 So, as Muir himself once wrote, “Climb the mountains and get their good tidings.”